apache/iceberg/site/docs/spec.md

 For example, a file may be written with schema `1: a int, 2: b string, 3: c double` and read using projection schema `3: measurement, 2: name, 4: a`.
 This must select file columns `c` (renamed to `measurement`), `b` (now called `name`), and a column of `null` values called `a`; in that order.

+#### Identifier Field IDs

+A schema can optionally track the set of primitive fields that identify rows in a table, using the property `identifier-field-ids` (see JSON encoding in Appendix C).

+Two rows are the "same"---that is, the rows represent the same entity---if the identifier fields are equal.
+However, uniqueness of rows by this identifier is not guaranteed or required by Iceberg because it is needlessly inefficient in some cases.
+Reasonable steps to enforce uniqueness are the responsibility of processing engines.

+Optional fields can be used as identifier fields.
+Identifier fields may be nested in structs but may not be nested within maps or lists; a nested identifier field is considered null if it or any parent struct is null.
+For identifier comparison, null is considered equal to itself.

 #### Reserved Field IDs

 Iceberg tables must not use field ids greater than 2147483447 (`Integer.MAX_VALUE - 200`).
 This id range is reserved for metadata columns that can be used in user data schemas, like the `_file` column that holds the file path in which a row was stored.